remyhonig/elfeed-org/README.md

 ## Import/Export OPML

 Use `elfeed-org-export-opml` to export the tree structure of feeds to OPML format to a temporary buffer.
 This will allow you to make edits before saving it.
-You will probabably want to do this because most readers don't allow more than 2 levels while elfeed-org has no limit.
+You will probably want to do this because most readers don't allow more than 2 levels while elfeed-org has no limit.

 Use `elfeed-org-import-opml` to import an OPML file to an elfeed-org structured tree.